Nuxt Going Full-Stack: How to Handle Authorization?

 }

-Without a better approach, I continue to develop Orion but quickly, I encountered another problem: I need to handle the same authorization logic on the client side.
-I do not want to show an edit button to a user who is not the author of the publication or an admin and I do not want to hide this edit button from the admin if I decide to allow him to edit the publication on the server.
-Like for forms validation, duplication of logic can result in a lot of inconsistencies between the client and the server and frustration for clients.
-Utility I create until now are only for the server side because of the usage of requireUserSession and getUserSession.
+Without a superior approach, I continue developing Orion but soon encountered another challenge: I need to implement the same authorization logic on the client side.
+I do not want to show an edit button to a user who is neither the author of the publication nor an admin, and I do not wish to hide this edit button from the admin if I decide to permit publication editing on the server.
+Similar to forms validation, duplicating logic can result in substantial inconsistencies between the client and the server, leading to customer frustration.
+The utilities I have created thus far are solely server-side due to the use of requireUserSession

-Originally, I wanted to make a Nitro and a Nuxt package but Nitro modules are not ready yet.
-Even though, I create some PRs to the Nitro repository to improve the modules system.
-One of them is the module author guide.
+Initially, I aimed to develop both a Nitro and a Nuxt package, but Nitro modules are not ready yet.
+Nonetheless, I submitted some pull requests to the Nitro repository to enhance the module system.
+One of these is the module author guide.

 Introducing nuxt-authorization

-This module is a simple but powerful way to handle authorization in a Nuxt application, on both the client and the server.
-It's authentication system agnostic but can easily be used with nuxt-auth-utils.
+This module offers a simple yet powerful method for managing authorization in a Nuxt application, applicable to both client and server.
+It is authentication system agnostic but can be seamlessly integrated with nuxt-auth-utils.

-The module is still at an early stage of development and if you have any feedback or ideas to improve it, feel free to open an issue on the GitHub repository or reach out to me on X.
+The module remains in its early stages of development, and if you have any feedback or suggestions for improvement, feel free to open an issue on the GitHub repository or contact me on X.

 Problems I Want to Solve

-Before explaining what I achieved with nuxt-authorization, let's explore the problems I wanted to solve.
+Before describing what has been accomplished with nuxt-authorization, let's examine the problems I intended to solve.

-Similar to the forms validation, I want to have both a single source of truth and a single API on both the app and the server.
-This is really important to avoid inconsistencies between the app and the server.
+Much like forms validation, I aim to maintain a single source of truth and a single API for both the app and server.
+This is crucial to avoid discrepancies between the app and server.

-Finally, I want to have components to facilitate the integration of the authorization logic in the templates.
-I want to be able to show or hide a button based on the authorization logic, for example.
+Finally, I desire components that ease integrating authorization logic into templates.
+For instance, I want the ability to show or hide a button based on authorization logic.

 Design

-The module is composed of 2 parts: the ability and the bouncer.
+The module comprises two components: the ability and the bouncer.

-The abilities are the rules that define the authorization logic.
-They take a user and one or more resources and return a deny or an allow condition.
-They can be grouped by resource but stay independent of each other.
+Abilities constitute the rules that embody the authorization logic.
+They take a user and one or more resources and yield a deny or an allow condition.
+While they can be grouped by resource, they remain independent of one another.

 export const editBook = defineAbility((user: User, book: Book) => {